Extra-2-Dew/ArchipelagoRandomizer/README.md

 ### What's this "Chests Match Contents" setting?

 If you have the setting on, chests will change their colors to let you know what kind of item is inside them.
 If they're in a crystal, the crystal will change color too.
+This also affects keychests and cardchests, so keys and cards will now display what they contain.

 ![Chests Match Contents chart](https://github.com/Extra-2-Dew/ArchipelagoRandomizer/blob/main/Readme%20Art/ChestsMatchContentsChart.png)